dummifiedme/TheNotebook/NotesVault/GS2/SR Polity Lecture 1.md

   - --> By Judicial Interpretations (informal)
 	  - Keeps on changing the interpretations.
 	  - Meneka Gandhi Case is a milestone as it made a huge change in the interpretations of the provisions of the constitution.
-		  - Biggest change with respect to the interpretations of [[GS2/Article 21]].
+		  - Biggest change with respect to the interpretations of [[Article 21]].
 	  - [[Kesavananda Bharti Case]] is another example.

 > Constitutional Supremacy and Judicial Supremacy is one and same thing.